The Hemlock Hide Away

 The front porch overlooking the pond has numerous rockers and the back deck has the hot tub.
 There is a Campfire area and picnic table next to the creek.
 The Kitchen is fully stocked.
 All linens are provided.

 You have all the privacy and seclusion you could ask for here, but you still have TV, wifi, and phone.
-We can supply firewood at cost.
+We can supply firewood.

 There is a charcoal and a gas grill.